 2008 – Kristen McCosh of Massachusetts

-“I will be working hard to spread the word about the accomplishments and achievements of people who use wheelchairs.
-I will also be advocating for vital programs and services that facilitate empowerment and success for people with disabilities, such as employment, success, education, transportation, housing, health care, and more, ” McCosh said.
+Kristen spent her year traveling across the country spreading the word about the accomplishments and achievements of people who use wheelchairs.
+She also spent her year advocating for vital programs and services that facilitate empowerment and success for people with disabilities, such as employment, success, education, transportation, housing and health care.

 2007 – Autumn Grant of Massachusetts